KathleenScriver/how_to_computer/how_to_computer.md

 - delete a whole line of code
 - copy lines of code
 - multiple cursors to select all words that match selected word
-- fuzzy find (finding a file or a specific word in project)
+- fuzzy find (finding a file in project by name)
-- move to beginning/end of line/
+- move to beginning/end of line

 #### You do
 - Google a cheatsheet of keyboard shortcuts for your text editor of choice.